mhwlng/streamdeck-elite/README.md

 `C:\Users\{UserName}\AppData\Local\Frontier Developments\Elite Dangerous\Options\Bindings\`

-That .start file should contain the exact name of the key binding file, with the extension .binds
+That .start file should contain the exact name of the key binding file. (without the extension .binds)

-To install the plugin, double click the file com.mhwlng.elite.streamDeckPlugin which should install the plugin (only if it's not already installed)
+To install the plugin, double click the file `com.mhwlng.elite.streamDeckPlugin` which should install the plugin (only if it's not already installed)

 This .streamDeckPlugin file is a zip file and the contents are simply copied to :